 Your Parents’ Employers

-Many organizations set aside scholarship funds every year to offer their employees’ dependents.
+Many organizations also set aside scholarship funds every year to offer their employees’ dependents.
 The only way to find out is to ask the management or the HR office as they would be reliable sources of information.

 Scan the Local Newspaper